GodEmperorKing/Capstone_project/README.md

 8. Participate in resolving merge conflicts (if any)

+Creating a Branch Using Command Line

+  Clone the Repository: If you haven't already, clone the repository to your local machine using the command:

+               git clone repository-url

+   Navigate to the Repository Directory: Change to the repository directory using the cd command:

+               cd repository-directory

+   Create a New Branch: Use the git checkout command to create and switch to a new branch:

+               git checkout -b your-new-branch-name

+   Push the Branch to GitHub: Push the new branch to the remote repository using:

+               git push -u origin your-new-branch-name

 Troubleshooting;
  collaberators must be given access to the repo from github, before they can add to the repo.
  From the repo go to settings---->Collaborators: Enter the Email, assoc with each collabs git account: add